SwettSoquelHS/think-java-aliyaaware/README.md

 Think Java

 This will be the repository you use to store the exercises you complete from Think Java.
+You will create a directory for each chapter you are working on, so for example, you will create a directory named `chapter2` (No spaces in directory names EVER for this class).

 # Goals
 1. Create a standard way to submit the work you do for readings.